bitplane/uh-halp-data/README.md

 2. Do a tournament using llama to figure out which ones are most important
 3. Install all those packages into a docker container.
 It's 90GB and is [here](https://hub.docker.com/repository/docker/bitplane1/uh-halp-data-binaries/).
-4. Extract all the help files.
-Manpages too maybe? **<-- you are here**
+4. Extract all the help files and manpages.
-5. Use llama to generate a narrative about how people generally use each program.
+5. **YOU ARE HERE ->** Use llama to generate a narrative about how people generally use each program.
 6. Combine the docs and the narrative with uh-halp description to generate training data.
 7. Filter the data - get rid of things that don't look right.